JorgeCardona/recursos/docker_hub/jupyterlab_multilanguages_dockerfile/Java 17, Spark 3.4.1 - Python 3.11.7/README.md

     test_mongo_connection(host, port, database, collection)
     test_mongo_connection(host, port, database, collection, user, password)
     """

     from pymongo import MongoClient
     try:
-        # Try to connect to the MongoDB server if have an user and password
         client = MongoClient(host, port, username=user, password=password)

-        # Try to connect to the MongoDB server if you do not have an user and password
         if not user or not password:
             client = MongoClient(host, port)

-        # Select the database
         db = client[database]

-        # Perform a simple read operation to verify the connection
         # You can use any query here; for example, count_documents({})
         collection_loaded = db[collection]
         result = collection_loaded.find_one()
         if result:
             print("Connection successful.
 MongoDB server is accessible.", result)
         else:
-            print("Connection successful, but no data was found in the database.")
+            print("Connection successful, but no data was found in the database.") client.close()

-        client.close()
     except Exception as e:
         print(f"Error connecting to the database: {e}")

 def test_postgres_connection(host, port, database, user, password):
     """
-    # Configure PostgreSQL credentials
     host = "host.docker.internal"  # Replace with the IP address or hostname of your PostgreSQL server port = 5432  # Default port for PostgreSQL database = "spark"  # Name of the database you want to connect to